e2eSolutionArchitect/academy/bootcamp/datascience/5-days-datascience.md

 ## Training format & Important notes:

-- Total 5 classes, each class length is 2 hours.
+- Total 5 classes, each class length is 1.5 hours.
-- Class schedule will be published to registered candidates prior to the program start date.
+The class schedule will be published to registered candidates before the program start date.
 - Classes may not be recorded.
 Please take notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified to the participants.